-For those who are new to kombucha, making a flavored kombucha is a two-step process.
-First you brew your kombucha using a sugary tea solution and a SCOBY (symbiotic colony of bacteria and yeast) which takes 1-4 weeks, then you pour your kombucha into bottles, add flavorings, and let it sit for an additional 24-48 hours.
+You first brew your kombucha using a sugary tea solution and a SCOBY (symbiotic colony of bacteria and yeast), which takes 1-4 weeks, then you pour your kombucha into bottles, add flavorings, and let it sit for an additional 24-48 hours.

-Also, kombucha is packed with a probiotic punch – so much so that it needs to be treated a bit like a medicine.
+Word to the wise: kombucha packs a probiotic punch – so much so that it needs to be treated a bit like a medicine.
 If you've never drunk kombucha before, don't drink more than one cup each day of this yummy blend for the first few days.

 Click here to see how to get more fermented foods in your diet.

-Per quart of kombucha:
+Per quart of chai kombucha:

-10 whole cardamom pods
+- 10 whole cardamom pods

-1 cinnamon stick
+- 1 cinnamon stick

-1-inch fresh ginger, cut into matchsticks
+- 1 inch fresh ginger, cut into matchsticks

 - Combine the kombucha and spices.
 Pour the plain kombucha into a quart-sized mason jar with a tight fitting lid, leaving at least 1 inch at the top.
 Add the cardamom pods, cinnamon stick, and fresh ginger.